Finding the best golf shoes for your pronation - under, neutral and overpronation

 Golf shoes - designed for under and overpronators

-You can also match your golf shoes to your pronation type to significantly enhance comfort, stability, and performance on and off the course.
-A good starting point is reliable sports brands who have extended their general pronation expertise into a golf shoe range.
+If you know you are an under or over pronator and don’t use orthotics, you can also match your golf shoes to your pronation type.
+Again, a starting point is reliable sports brands who have extended their general pronation expertise into a golf shoe range.

 Golf shoes for underpronators (supinators)